-Healthcare teams carrying coordination, documentation, and protocol burden alongside their actual clinical work.
+Healthcare teams and operations staff carrying coordination, documentation, and protocol burden alongside their core work.

-Role-specific digital companions designed to absorb coordination and documentation load around clinical work.
+Role-specific agentic systems designed to reduce coordination and documentation load across care workflows.

 Overview